 - Do the sentences follow the old-to-new principle?

 Use your checklist to demonstrate for students how to analyze a paper's style.
 Once you've shown students how to perform a stylistic analysis, you can implement some of the following methods in order to reinforce the principles of style:

 - Break students into editing groups at the beginning of the term.
-Ask them to respond to their groupmates' papers in meetings outside of class or on the Blackboard discussion board.
+Ask them to respond to their groupmates' papers in meetings outside of class or on the Canvas discussion board.